 Are you in a weird limbo stage somewhere near Japanese fluency?

-Oftentimes we don’t have the resources available to properly study another language.
-Busy lifestyles, work and school can prevent any language learner from properly studying.
-That’s why in this article we’ll learn how to use one of the biggest resources available (the internet) and use it to master Japanese.
+In this article, we’ll learn how to use one of the biggest resources available (the internet) and use it to master Japanese.

 You’ve already chosen some great tech-based tools for learning Japanese, so now we can really focus on how to use them effectively.

 Whether you only have twenty minutes (or no minutes) to spare in your day, using some of the steps below will jump-start you on the path towards fluency.

 - 1. For Learners Who Love to Chat

 - 2. For Busy Learners with Zero Free Time